CraftingStore/craftingstore-docs/docs/premium-features/advanced-ddos-protection.md

 ### What is "always-on"
 Always-on means that traffic will always pass through filtering infrastructure, in this case, Cloudflare's network.
 On-demand means that we analyze the traffic comming on to our servers, and once we notice that your store receives a DDoS attack, we'll put it behind a specialized DDoS Protection provider.
 This might mean that the store will be slow, or offline for a few minutes while protection kicks in if the attack is very big.
 This is not a consern on always-on systems.

+### What if I want to downgrade to a lower plan?
+When using a custom domain that is not on Cloudflare you'll have to move to the on-demand protection.
+This means that you'll have to update your DNS.
+Instructions for this can be found at [ Settings -> Domain ].